-Rammed earth is a building system where walls are created out of compacted subsoil.
+Rammed earth is a building system of walls created with compacted subsoil.

-Essentially, we're doing what mother nature does over millennia; turning earth into solid rock.
+Essentially, building with rammed earth echoes what mother nature does over millennia.
+It turns earth into solid rock.

-The construction process starts with us sourcing subsoil from a nearby quarry.
+The construction process starts with sourcing subsoil from a nearby quarry.
 The subsoil is mixed with a small amount of binding agent and a waterproofing agent.
 These two agents contribute to the longevity and durability of the rammed earth.
-A test cylinder of this mix is made and strength tests are run to ensure each of our homes’ structural integrity surpasses engineering specifications prior to building.
+Test cylinders of this mix are produced and strength tests are run to ensure each of our homes’ structural integrity surpasses engineering specifications prior to and during building.

-To build the walls themselves, we first prepare custom built reusable wall molds (or forms).
-These forms become the temporary framework for the walls of the home.
+To build the walls, custom built reusable wall moulds (or forms) are prepared.
+These forms become the framework for the walls of the home.

-The subsoil mix is then shoveled in to the forms and then compacted (this is the ‘ramming’ part) in sections, or ‘lifts’.
+Next, the subsoil mix is shovelled in to the forms and then compacted (‘rammed’) in sections, or ‘lifts’.
 These lifts are what create the striated, asymmetrical wave patterns that make rammed earth walls so aesthetically unique.